 Students in COL 201 and COL 202 may be granted a January/February supplementary examination, provided that they obtain at least 40% in the June/November examination, and provided that they otherwise qualify for a supplementary examination in the Faculty in which they have been registered.
+A student who has been granted a supplementary examination for COL 201 or 202 must write both papers, regardless of whether one or both of the papers were failed.

-TUTORIALS AND ACADEMIC DEVELOPMENT
+TUTORIALS AND ACADEMIC SUPPORT